Mode analysis of Nambu-Goldstone modes in U(1) charged first-order relativistic viscous hydrodynamics: Conclusions

+We have formulated a symmetry-based effective theory for relativistic hydrodynamics with a global $U(1)$ symmetry, valid up to semi-classical noise order.
+Our construction relies solely on the input of a local four-vector $\beta^\mu$, without assuming any thermodynamic relations at the outset.
+By imposing local KMS and unitarity conditions, we have systematically derived thermodynamic relations and fluctuation–dissipation constraints directly from the effective action.

+Although the foundational structure of this construction was already presented in the seminal work~\cite{Crossley:2015evo}, a key contribution of this paper is the identification of the quadratic action for hydrodynamical modes in the most general $U(1)$ hydrodynamics.
+The hydrodynamical mode arises as a nonlinear realization of spacetime symmetries, which makes the covariance of perturbation theory manifest.
+Our treatment also consistently incorporates noise contributions.

+We performed a mode analysis by carefully eliminating unphysical redundancies.
+A consistent truncation of derivative terms yields a manifestly hydrodynamic-frame-invariant mode structure, which reproduces the Landau frame result in the linear regime.
+Upon imposing the KMS and unitarity conditions, we demonstrated that all hydrodynamical modes remain stable under the physical condition $\rho + P > 0$.
+The dominant energy condition, or the positivity of the enthalpy density is the minimal requirement for the stability of first-order hydrodynamics in flat spacetime.

-While some of the results recovered in this work were known in previous literature based on the traditional mode analysis of hydrodynamical perturbations, our approach is novel.
-For instance, the stability of long-wavelength hydrodynamical modes is widely recognized.
-However, to the best of our knowledge, we have clearly addressed the hydrodynamical frame invariance for a generic $U(1)$ fluid with a proper gradient expansion for the first time.
-Additionally, we found that higher-order gradients enter the equation of motion when solving the constraint equations, even if the constitutive relations are first-order.
-Furthermore, we directly applied the results of Ref.~\cite{Heller:2022ejw} to derive the bound on the adiabatic sound speed, and we explicitly demonstrated that the assumption in Ref.~\cite{Heller:2022ejw} can be satisfied in a frame-invariant manner under arbitrary Lorentz boosts.
+Some of the results obtained in this work were known from earlier analyses of hydrodynamical perturbations using traditional methods.
+However, our approach differs in several important aspects.
+For instance, although the stability of long-wavelength hydrodynamical modes is widely recognized, to the best of our knowledge, this is the first work to explicitly establish hydrodynamic-frame invariance for a generic $U(1)$ fluid using a consistent gradient expansion.
+We also found that higher-order gradients can enter the equations of motion through the solution of constraint equations, even if the constitutive relations are first order.

-For any thermal UV theory underlying hydrodynamics with discrete symmetries, the conjugation, unitarity, and KMS conditions must be satisfied.
-Hence, the additional requirement for stability reduces to $\rho + P \geq 0$, known as the null energy condition in a Minkowski background.